 In Yellowstone, the Duttons are constantly navigating nefarious plots to seize their ranch by out-of-state land development interests.
 Some, it seems, will stop at nothing to dispossess the family in order to capitalize on the value of their land, creating ridiculously violent scenes.

 In real life, there is example after example of complicated land deals in Montana and the West in which developments for the wealthy take up premier land.
 The Yellowstone Club, which is just north of Yellowstone National Park in Big Sky, Montana, has been a bastion for the ultra-wealthy since it opened in the late nineties.
-Boasting 鈥減rivate powder鈥 and ruthlessly protected privacy for its members, among other features, the Club was created through swaps with the Forest Service, which turned a checkerboard of public and private land into consolidated acreage for the Club鈥檚 founder, Tim Blixseth.
+Boasting 鈥減rivate powder鈥 and ruthlessly protected privacy for its members, among other features, the Club was created through a series of land swaps with the Forest Service, which turned a checkerboard of public and private land into consolidated acreage for the Club鈥檚 founder, Tim Blixseth.

 While the Yellowstone Club is already controversial among Montanans (few of whom can afford the steep costs of membership, which involve a , annual club dues of $36,000, and annual property owners association dues of $10,000), it鈥檚 also trying to expand into a contentious area of the Crazy Mountains.
 As Ben Ryder Howe reported in New York magazine’s , a group of billionaires associated with the Club has been maneuvering to privatize contested swaths of land that yield access to the Crazies for some time.
 The Forest Service, ranchers, the Native Crow, the general public, and the Yellowstone Club all seem to have a stake in the outcome.